Long An province: Administrative divisions

 They are further subdivided into 14 commune-level towns (or townlets), 166 communes, and 12 wards.

+Economy

+Long An is renowned for its diverse agricultural products, including Tài Nguyên rice, Nàng Thơm Chợ Đào rice, Gò Đen rice wine, Long Trì watermelon, Bến Lức pineapple, Đức Hòa peanuts, Thủ Thừa sugarcane, and Châu Thành dragon fruit.
+Notably, high-quality rice is the province’s key agricultural product for export.

+The industrial sector contributes approximately 50% of the province’s economic output, with prominent industries including textiles and garments, processed foods, and construction.
+In the 2018 Provincial Competitiveness Index (PCI) rankings, Long An ranked 2nd among the 13 Mekong Delta provinces and 3rd nationwide.

+In 2019, the province’s industrial production value was estimated at 315.2 trillion VND.
+Its Gross Regional Domestic Product (GRDP) was estimated at 123 trillion VND, and budget revenue reached 18 trillion VND.

 Climate change concerns

 Being a low-lying coastal region, Long An is particularly susceptible to floods resulting from rises in sea level due to climate change.
 The Climate Change Research Institute at Can Tho University (Trường Đại học Cần Thơ), in studying the possible consequences of climate change, has predicted that 49% of Long An province is expected to be flooded if sea levels rise by one meter.

 Universities

 Long An is home to two large universities: